- Search The Registry

 Dr. Charles R. Drew

 On this date, in 1904, Dr. Charles Drew was born.
-He was an African American surgeon and hematologist who made pioneering discoveries about blood plasma and set up blood banks in the 1930s and 1940s.
+He was a Black surgeon and hematologist who made pioneering discoveries about blood plasma and set up blood banks in the 1930s and 1940s.

 Charles Richard Drew was the oldest of five children born in Washington, D.C. to Richard T. and Nora (Burrell) Drew.
 His father was a carpet layer and his mother a schoolteacher and graduate of Miner Teachers College.
 As a student, Drew excelled both in academics and in sports, winning four swimming medals by the age of eight.
 In 1922, he graduated from Dunbar High School, where he received the James E. Walker Memorial Medal in his junior and senior years for his athletic performance in football, basketball, baseball, and track.